samirry/XMRMiner/README.md

 Nick Lee, [nick@tendigi.com](mailto:nick@tendigi.com)

-## License
+## License / Credits

+Portions of this software are subject to additional license restrictions, as they have been ported from the [Xmonarch repository](https://github.com/noahdesu/xmonarch).
+They can be found in the `Vendor/crypto` folder.

 XMRMiner is available under the MIT license.
-See the LICENSE file for more info.